sparkfun/Qwiic_Template_Py/README.md

 The file [DESCRIPTION.rst](https://github.com/sparkfun/Qwiic_Template_Py/blob/master/DESCRIPTION.rst) is a RST ([reStructured Text](https://gist.github.com/dupuy/1855764)) file that has a simple, high-level desription of the package.
 When setup.py is executed, it reads the contents of this file and sets it as the description of the package.

 #### setup.cfg
-The file [setup.cfg](https://github.com/sparkfun/Qwiic_Template_Py/blob/master/setup.cfg)contains options that the packaging tools use when creating the specific package.
+The file [setup.cfg](https://github.com/sparkfun/Qwiic_Template_Py/blob/master/setup.cfg) contains options that the packaging tools use when creating the specific package.
 For the most part, the file in this template repo can be used.